theGlenn/piper/packages/flutter_piper/README.md

 ### ViewModelScope

-Provides ViewModels to the widget tree:
+Provides multiple ViewModels to the widget tree:

 ```dart
 ViewModelScope(